Rajasthan crisis: No action against Pilot, HC orders status quo

 - Appearing for the Speaker, senior advocate Kapil Sibal said that the MLAs cannot file a petition saying that the Speaker cannot issue notices to them.
 I have not decided anything as yet, Sibal said for the Speaker.

-- The Speaker's contention is that the the notice issued to the 19 rebel MLAs of the Congress, including Sachin Pilot on disqualification petition is part of the Assembly proceedings and hence cannot be interfered within the interim by the HC.
+- The Speaker's contention is that the notice issued to the 19 rebel MLAs of the Congress, including Sachin Pilot on disqualification petition is part of the Assembly proceedings and hence cannot be interfered within the interim by the HC.
 He also contends that the HC could not have interfered with the proceedings by ordering a deferment till July 24.

 - The Speaker also contended that the HC's order to him to defer the Tenth Schedule or anti defection proceedings till July 24 is a direct intrusion by the judiciary into his exclusive domain.